tjhop/tmuxer/README.md

 # Tmuxer
-A Tmux layout generator and command executor, similar to [tmuxinator](https://github.com/tmuxinator/tmuxinator) or [i2ssh](https://github.com/mbruggmann/i2ssh).
+A Tmux layout generator and command executor, similar to [tmuxinator](https://github.com/tmuxinator/tmuxinator), [tmux-xpanes](https://github.com/greymd/tmux-xpanes) or [i2ssh](https://github.com/mbruggmann/i2ssh).

 ## Overview
-`tmuxer` is a small Bash script to create Tmux sessions of a predefined layout, and optionally seed each pane with a command to run.
-Commands can be specified on a per-pane basis, or a global command can be provided which each pane containing a different target argument.
-Optionally, it allows specifying a Tmux layout for the panes, as well as whether or not to synchronize input across all panes (ie, broadcast input to all Tmux panes at once).

-`tmuxer` config files just contains Bash variables that get sourced by the script.
-Config files are currently expected to live under `$HOME/.tmuxer/` and can be named whatever you want.
-Example configs can be found in the `examples/` folder in this repo.
-There are also `asciinema` cast examples under [Examples](#Examples).
+`tmuxer` is a small Bash script to automatically create multiple Tmux panes, and optionally run a command in each pane.
+Features include:

+- The command to run can be global (ie, the same command is run in all panes and each pane provides a different target argument), or individual commands can be run per-pane.
+- Input is synchronized across all panes by default.
+- The ability to choose Tmux layout.
+- The ability to create a new session or create a new window if attached to an existing Tmux session.

 ## Installation
 1. Install `tmux` (instructions will be specific to the distro you're running).